 "Fifteen," he echoed, pursing his lips.
 "My, my.
-We must be nearing the time of countless suitors and wedding arrangements, correct?"
+We must be nearing the time of countless suitors and wedding arrangements.
+Am I correct?"

 Birdie bristled, "No, I want nothing to do with any of that.
-In case it hasn't registered by now, I spurn just about anything I'm told, and being carted off to man I barely know to be his wife is no exception."
+Being carted off to man I barely know is hardly my idea of a life.”

 "Is that so?"
 Louis-Charles goaded.
-He hooked an elbow over the brim and tucked his chin in his palm as though he were intently listening to her rant.
-A trace of a simper was apparent on his lips.
+He hooked an elbow over the brim and tucked his chin in his palm.
+He looked as though he were intently listening to her rant.
+A trace of a smile was apparent on his lips.

 "Yes, it is.
-I would rather live out the rest of my life picking cotton."
+I would rather spend the rest of my days picking cotton."

 "And no one can make me change my mind."

-There was a minute where he didn't immediately respond.
-He only sized Birdie up and down, paying close attention to her breasts – which were accentuated in her poor attempt at covering them with crossed arms, accentuating her breasts – and huffing.
+There was a minute where he didn't answer.
+He only sized Birdie up and down, paying close attention to her breasts – which were accentuated in her poor attempt at covering them with crossed arms – and huffing.
 "We shall wait and see, I suppose," he said.

 Her nerves were smothered in ice.
-She furrowed her brows and tried to look him in the eye, but was distracted by the flush of his cheeks.
+She tried to look him in the eye but was distracted by the flush of his cheeks.
 Instead of confronting his vague statement, Birdie changed the subject, "Are you nearly finished?
 I would like to use my bathtub.
-Since this is my washroom."
+Seeing as this is my washroom."

 "I would like you to get out this instant!"
-Birdie seethed and stomped her foot for emphasis.
+Birdie seethed.
+She stomped her foot for emphasis.

 "Well, if you insist," he said.
 Bracing his hands on the tub's brim, he pushed himself to a stand.